Assessing hierarchies by their consistent segmentations: Optimizing the Jaccard index

 \item[(b)] $N$ itself and the union of worst/best subsets in $\,{\cal T}^{N_r}\!$ and in ${\cal T}^{N_l}\!,$ having the minimal/maximal benefit among all such unions of size $|{\cal N}| \,-\, 1.$

 \end{enumerate}

 \end{lemma}

-At the outset of the run, an auxiliary algorithm specifies each leaf of $\,\cal T$ as both the best and the worst subset (of size 1) in the trivial subtree of the leaf.
-Then, the auxiliary algorithm visits all non-leaf nodes of $\,\cal T$ once, in a post-order of tree traversal which guarantees visiting every node after visiting its children.
-When visiting a node $N,$ the algorithm finds the best/worst subsets in ${\cal T}^N\!$ using Lemma \ref{lemma:conclBest}.
+We can now describe the auxiliary algorithms.
+From a high-level point of view, they work as follows: At the outset of the run, each auxiliary algorithm specifies each leaf of $\,\cal T$ as both the best and the worst subset (of size 1) in the trivial subtree of the leaf.
+Then, each auxiliary algorithm visits all non-leaf nodes of $\,\cal T$ once, in a post-order of tree traversal which guarantees visiting every node after visiting its children.
+When visiting a node $N,$ each algorithm finds the best/worst subsets in ${\cal T}^N\!$ using Lemma \ref{lemma:conclBest}.